na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;outside of the rare Tonatiuh weather.
 Cute butt got Xinnie'd.
 &nbsp;
 **S-valks**
+*Herrscher of Rebirth* (HoRb)		/ Limited &nbsp;&nbsp;&nbsp;&nbsp;Replacement for Senti (HoS), Deereele is the new phys crit/bleed main support of &nbsp;&nbsp;&nbsp;&nbsp;choice.
+Motif stig wise, she's another B-locked valk, but since she's a herrscher, you &nbsp;&nbsp;&nbsp;&nbsp;can move Senti's set over to her to patch the gap - note that in bleed comps, her motif &nbsp;&nbsp;&nbsp;&nbsp;still is worse than 2pc holmes.

 *Stygian Nymph* (SN)					/ Dorm (as of v5.0) &nbsp;&nbsp;&nbsp;&nbsp;Was a do-all semi-powercreep character.
 AOE as light seele, ST as dark seele.
 Released just &nbsp;&nbsp;&nbsp;&nbsp;after Twilight Paladin (do you see a pattern here?)
 Needs her scythe and full Allan Poe,